We explored communication with each other, through painting in silence,

 Today's soup included vegetables and herbs picked freshly from the garden, accompanied by home-made

 goji berry bread.

+walk in nature.
 Then we came back and made marks with charcoal and seed-heads before applying the magic of a frame to curate our creations.

 The Creative Beings model is about giving back, using donations and profit from events and courses.

 We were delighted to host a mindfulness session, including pizza-making, for volunteers from the